-The sun rises on December 21st at 6:47 AM and by 9:00 AM daylight falls onto much of the Project Site from the south with minimal Daylight Shading from surrounding properties.
+The sun rises on December 21st at 6:47 AM and by 9:00 AM daylight falls onto much of the Project Site with minimal shading from surrounding properties.
 The sun shifts north until approximately noon, when the sun reaches its highest point in the sky.
 After noon, the sun begins to fall to the west until sunset at 4:47 PM.
-The the Project Site receives direct daylight from the south for much of the day.
-The existing buildings to the west cast shadows to the north, but do not shade the Project site or the Monitoring Sites to the south and east of the Project site.
-No Daylight Shading is cast from the existing Project site to the Monitoring Sites, as indicated by Table 4.
+The the Project Site receives direct daylight for much of the day, however due to the flat topography of the site and no tall building massing, no Daylight Shading is cast from the existing Project site to the Monitoring Sites, as indicated by Table 4.